ahmohbati/SecOn/Upgrading-from-12.04-to-14.04.md

 sudo sed -i 's|Prompt=never|Prompt=lts|g' /etc/update-manager/release-upgrades
 ```

-* kill xscreensaver (otherwise, do-release-upgrade will prompt you to do so)
+* kill xscreensaver (otherwise, do-release-upgrade will prompt you to do so):
 ```
 sudo pkill xscreensaver
 ```